 Incorporate a video attachment.
 Check out Brock's YouTube channel for inspiration.

 Offer a prize if fans take some action or post a comment.
 Consider starting "Trivia Tuesdays" and ask questions about Brock, its history, or any topic that's relevant.
+"Caption this photo" -style contests bring in many more comments thatn regular posts.
 (Please remember to abide by Facebook's promotions guidelines )

 - Score / result / pre-game